 RA messages may include prefix information.
 Each prefix has L and A flags:

 - L – On-Link Flag.
-The prefix can be used for on-link determination (other IPv6 addresses with the same prefix are on the same L2 subnet).
+The prefix can be used for on-link determination (IPv6 addresses within that prefix are on the same L2 subnet).

 - A – Address Configuration Flag.
 The prefix can be used for stateless address configuration (SLAAC).